gargvishesh/druid/docs/multi-stage-query/msq-tutorial-connect-external-data.md

 To generate a query from external data, do the following:

-1. Select **Connect external data**.
-Since you're doing a new ingestion, choose **Connect external data in a new tab**.
+1. In the **Query** view of the Druid console, click **Connect external data**.
-2. On the **Select input type** screen, choose **HTTP(s)** and add the following value to the URI field: `https://static.imply.io/gianm/wikipedia-2016-06-27-sampled.json`.
-Leave the username and password blank.
+2. On the **Select input type** screen, choose **HTTP(s)** and enter the following value in the **URIs** field: `https://static.imply.io/gianm/wikipedia-2016-06-27-sampled.json`.
+Leave the HTTP auth username and password blank.
 3. Click **Connect data**.
-4. On the **Parse** screen, you can perform a few actions before you load the data into Druid:
+4. On the **Parse** screen, you can perform additional actions before you load the data into Druid:
    - Expand a row to see what data it corresponds to from the source.
-   - Customize how the data is handled by selecting the **Input format** and its related options, such as adding **JSON parser features** for JSON files.
+   - Customize how Druid handles the data by selecting the **Input format** and its related options, such as adding **JSON parser features** for JSON files.
 5. When you're ready, click **Done**.
-You're returned to a **Query** tab in the console where you can see the query that the Druid console generated:
+You're returned to the **Query** view where you can see the newly generated query:

+   - The query inserts the data from the external source into a table named `wikipedia-2016-06-27-sampled`.
-   - The task query includes context parameters.
-The syntax is unique to the Console: `--: context {key}: {value}`.
-When submitting queries to Druid directly, set the context parameters in the context section of the SQL query object.
+   - Context parameters appear before the query in the syntax unique to the Druid console: `--: context {key}: {value}`.
+When submitting queries to Druid directly, set the `context` parameters in the context section of the SQL query object.
 For more information about context parameters, see [Context parameters](./msq-reference.md#context-parameters).
-   - For information about what the different parts of this query are, see [Queries](./msq-queries.md).
-   - The query inserts the data from the external source into a table named `wikipedia-2016-06-27-sampled`:

    <details><summary>Show the query</summary>